SmingHub/Sming/Sming/Arch/Host/readme.md

 ### Flash memory

 This is emulated using a backing file.
-By default, it's in `flash.bin` in the current directory.
+By default it's in `flash.bin` in the firmware directory, you can change it by setting `FLASH_BIN`.
+The size of the flash memory is set via `SPI_SIZE`.

-Use `make flashinit` to clear and reset the file.
+* `make flashinit` to clear and reset the file.
-Use `make flashfs` to copy the generated SPIFFS image into the backing file. `make flash` does the same then runs the application.
+* `make flashfs` to copy the generated SPIFFS image into the backing file.
-Use `make flash` to do a `flashfs` then a `run`
+* `make flash` writes out all required images to the backing file.
+For now, this is the same as `make flashfs` but that will change when support is added for custom user images.

 ### UART (serial) ports

-Multiple serial terminals are supported via raw TCP network sockets.
+Multiple serial terminals are supported via raw TCP network sockets, so telnet can be used to provide terminal capability.

-For example, start the `Basic_Serial` sample application we build above, with support for both UARTs using the following options:
+`make run` starts the emulator with any required telnet sessions.
+By default, no serial ports are enabled, however any output from UART0 is redirected to the console.
+No input is possible.

+If your project requires proper terminal access, set `ENABLE_HOST_UARTID` to the UART numbers required.
+Typically this would be added to the project's `component.mk` file.
+For example, the `Basic_Serial` sample specifies `ENABLE_HOST_UARTID=0 1` to enable emulation for both `UART0` and `UART1`.

+Set `HOST_UART_PORTBASE` if you want to change the base port number used to communicate with the emulator.

+Alternatively, you can run the application manually like this:

 `out/firmware/app --pause --uart=0 --uart=1`

-Note: if you don't specify the `pause` option then the Sming application will start running immediately and any serial output will be discarded.

-In separate command windows, start two telnet sessions (a terminal for each serial port):
+Now start a telnet session for each serial port, in separate command windows:

 ```
 telnet localhost 10000
 telnet localhost 10001
 ```

 In the application window, press Enter.
+This behaviour is enabled by the `pause` option, which stops the emulator after initialisation so telnet can connect to it.
+Without `pause` you'll lose any serial output at startup.)

-Note: For Windows users, `putty` is generally a better choice.
-For example, you can configure it to implicitly perform carriage-return for linefeed (i.e. "\n" -> "\r\n").
+Note: For Windows users, `putty` is a good alternative to telnet.
+It has options to for things like carriage-return/linefeed translation ("\n" -> "\r\n").
 Run using:

 ```
 putty telnet://localhost:10000